Daffodil Festival

 Can we drive out to Middlerun?

 NO!
 For safety reasons please do NOT drive your vehicle to Middlerun for the daffodil picking.
-There is no space to park and you will be faced with a long walk along an open road.
-Please catch one of the FREE daffodil buses from Carterton.
+There is nowhere for you to park.

 How much is Middlerun?